 Having friends over to watch the NBA draft Thursday night?
 Want to have them coming back to the buffet spread for more?
-Serve up this authentic Philly cheesesteak recipe from the restaurant whose founder invented them, Pat’s King of Steaks, in honor of the Philadelphia 76ers having the No. 1 overall pick for the second straight year.
+Serve up this authentic Philly cheesesteak recipe at your NBA draft party from the restaurant whose founder invented them, Pat’s King of Steaks, in honor of the Philadelphia 76ers having the No. 1 overall pick for the second straight year.

 Boston passed up on the chance to draft University of Washington point guard Markelle Fultz by trading the No. 1 overall pick for the No. 3 pick and a haul of future first rounders.
 Fine and dandy for the 76ers, who were looking for the perfect backcourt complement for last year’s No. 1 pick Ben Simmons of Australia, by way of LSU, who sat out all year with a broken foot.

 Philadelphia lore has it that the cheesesteak was invented by a hotdog vendor named Pat Olivieri in 1930.
 Here’s how the story goes, according to visitPhilly.com: